gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/createconfgro.rst

     simple topology file by placing
     molecules and ions in an empty box using Python.

-    The topology file created here will be used in :ref:`bulk-solution-label`.
-    If you are only interested in learning GROMACS, jump directly to the actual GROMACS tutorial: :ref:`bulk-solution-label`.
+    If you are only interested in learning GROMACS, jump directly to the actual GROMACS tutorial: :ref:`bulk-solution-label`,
+    in which the topology file created here will be used.

 .. include:: ../contact/needhelp.rst

 What is a .gro file?
 ====================

+..  container:: justify

-A .gro file contains the initial positions of all the atoms of a simulation, and can be read by GROMACS.
+    A .gro file contains the initial positions and name of all the atoms of a simulation, as well as the box size and can be read by GROMACS.
 Its structure is the following:

 ..  code-block:: bw